mervinj3546/explainthis/replit.md

-# Explain This Ticker - Financial Web Application
+# Should I buy this stock - Financial Web Application

 ## Overview

-This is a modern, full-stack financial web application called "Explain This Ticker" that provides stock market information and analysis.
-The application features a dark-themed UI built with React, TypeScript, and Tailwind CSS on the frontend, with an Express.js backend and in-memory storage for rapid development.
+This is a modern, full-stack financial web application called "Should I buy this stock" that provides stock market information and analysis.
+The application features a dark-themed UI built with React, TypeScript, and Tailwind CSS on the frontend, with an Express.js backend and PostgreSQL database for persistent storage.

 ## Recent Changes (January 26, 2025)